sjjgh/sjjgh.github.io/_post/2025-01-30-Understanding-Graph.md

 Edge generation is driven by complex, latent, and often unidentifiable mechanisms.
 Most of the time, we are neither able nor trying to recover these mechanisms.

-For example, in a social network, the hidden “rule” behind friendship formation might look like a messy combination of factors， which might be something like: similar hobbies + different jobs + personality match + both enjoy outreach + age difference within four years → higher chance of friendship.
+For example, in a social network, the hidden “rule” behind friendship formation might look like a messy combination of factors，which might be something like: similar hobbies + different jobs + personality match + both enjoy outreach + age difference within four years → higher chance of friendship.
 And even that is still an oversimplification: in reality, the process is usually probabilistic rather than deterministic, and the factors interact in complicated ways.

+Good thing is that we don't have to recover or infer these (in most tasks).

-If our goal is to predict something like whether a person owns a cat, we don’t actually care about the true rule that generated the edges.
+If our goal is to predict something like whether a person owns a cat, we don’t actually care about the true rule that generated the friendship edges (for now).
 What we care about is predictive utility.
 Fully recovering the real mechanism is often impossible—and even if it were possible, it might not be the most useful thing for the task.
+What we care more is feature.

 ## From Graphs to Features